Master Seminar: "Social Entrepreneurship"

 - How to consult for clients from the social impact sector;

 - How to work in a diverse team;

 How you apply to participate in SEA:lab

-- TUM Students: For students of the School of Management, please apply through the TUM School of Management’s central online tool.
-Please make sure to provide a cover letter and up-to-date CV there.
-For all other students, please send a cover letter, up-to-date CV, and grade transcript to firstname.lastname@example.org before September 10.
+- TUM students: For students of the School of Management, please apply through the TUM School of Management’s central online tool.
+Please make sure to provide a cover letter and an up-to-date CV there.
+For all other students, please send a cover letter, up-to-date CV, and grade transcript to o.alexy(at)tum.de before September 10th.

-- LMU Students: Fill out application form here by October 1, 2018.
-You will be notified of the outcome by October 5, 2018, at which point you will need to confirm your participation.
+- LMU students: Apply by October 1, 2020, via this form.
+You will be notified of the outcome by October 5, 2020, at which point you will need to confirm your participation.
 All administrative information can be found in the LSF.